 Graphic design for game is all about usability.
 The graphics that guide you from one level to the other, that explain the rules, your missions, show your advance and gives you the ability to navigate the game.

-Character modeling is the part where designs come to life.
-Modeling for game, and game engines, is a different animal than modeling for films, because of the polygon budget present in any game development process.
-Games are rendered in real time, so that means that you need to master the art of modeling great, compelling characters, on a limited polygon count.
+Character modelling is the part where designs come to life.
+Modelling for game, and game engines, is a different animal than modelling for films, because of the polygon budget present in any game development process.
+Games are rendered in real time, so that means that you need to master the art of modelling great, compelling characters, on a limited polygon count.

 This is where the passion for video games and art in general, find a meeting ground.
 Here you need to be comfortable with many different tools, from 3D Max and Maya to Photoshop and substance painter, essential for creating various materials and textures.
 You will also need to know various sculpting programs, and all that can be a bit overwhelming at first.
 But fear not, you have the best professionals on your side!

 Texture or materials is what everything looks and feel like to the virtual touch.

 It’s where we learn to make wood look like wood, metal like metal, fabric like fabric.
 With the advance of technology, the possibilities become broader and the limitations of real time rendering less confining.
 Let the fun begin!